TOWN OF CLARENDON BOARD OF SELECTMEN MEETING REGULAR

 Select Board Member Concerns

-Selectman Congdon motioned to come out of executive session at 7:28PM, Selectman Wilbur seconded, and all approved.
+Selectman Congdon motioned to adjourn at 7:23PM, Selectman Menard seconded, and all Board members approved.